google/accompanist/coil/README.md

 )
 ```

+This loads the `data` passed in with [Coil][coil], and then displays the resulting image using the standard `Image` composable.

-There is also a version of this function which accepts a Coil [`GetRequest`](https://coil-kt.github.io/coil/api/coil-base/coil.request/-get-request/), allowing full customization of the request.
+There is also a version of this function which accepts a Coil [`ImageRequest`](https://coil-kt.github.io/coil/image_requests/), allowing full customization of the request.
 This allows usage of things like (but not limited to) transformations:

 ```kotlin
 CoilImage(